jallajs/jalla/README.md

 $ jalla index.js --sw sw.js
 ```

-Information on the main bundle is exposed to the service worker during its build
+Information about application bundles and assets are exposed to the service
-and can be accessed as environment variables.
+worker during its build and can be accessed as environment variables.

 - __`process.env.ASSET_LIST`__ a list of URLs to all included assets